 That’s the word I plan on keeping in front of me for the year.
 It will be integrated into my life plan.
 It will be printed at the head of my goals lists.
 It will be hung on the wall above my desk so that I can see it daily.

-But in order for me to see any growth in my life in this area, I must work at developing prudence in my daily life.
+But in order for me to see any growth in my life in this area, I must work at developing the actions of being present… fully present… in everything I do.
 It may be difficult, but it will help me be more of the man that I was created to be.

 Question: Have you selected One Word to live by this year?
 If so, what is it and why did you select it?
 If not, should you consider doing so?
 You can leave a comment by clicking here.